WATER WASTE HOTLINE:

 Water Supply & Usage

 Carson City utilizes water from three groundwater basins, and surface waters from Ash Canyon and Kings Canyon Creek, Carson River and the Marlette/Hobart system.
 Carson City Water Utilities practices conjunctive use, in which surface water usage is maximized to help reduce the use of wells and to conserve groundwater.

-The city’s water usage in winter is 5 to 6 million gallons per day.
+The city’s water usage in winter is 5-6 million gallons per day.
 During the summer, usage can jump as high as 24 million gallons per day.
 This increase is due to outside irrigation.
 Below is a snapshot of the city’s supply and usage.